-We face an inherent risk of product liability claims as a result of the clinical testing of our product candidates despite obtaining appropriate informed consents from our clinical trial participants.
+We face an inherent risk of product liability claims as a result of the clinical testing of our product candidates despite obtaining informed consents from our clinical trial participants.
 We will face an even greater risk if we commercially sell any product that we may develop.
 For example, we may be sued if any product we develop allegedly causes injury or is found to be otherwise unsuitable during clinical testing, manufacturing, marketing or sale.
 Any such product liability claims may include allegations of defects in manufacturing, defects in design, a failure to warn of dangers inherent in the product, negligence, strict liability or a breach of warranties.
 Claims could also be asserted under state consumer protection acts.
 If we cannot successfully defend ourselves against product liability claims, we may incur substantial liabilities or be required to limit commercialization of our product candidates.
 Regardless of the merits or eventual outcome, liability claims may result in:

-- decreased demand for our product candidates or products that we may develop; - injury to our reputation and significant negative media attention; - withdrawal of clinical trial participants; - significant costs to defend resulting litigation; - substantial monetary awards to trial participants or patients; - loss of revenue; - · reduced resources of our management to pursue our business strategy; and - the inability to commercialize any products that we may develop.
+- · decreased demand for our product candidates or products that we may develop; - · injury to our reputation and significant negative media attention; - · withdrawal of clinical trial participants; - · significant costs to defend resulting litigation; - · substantial monetary awards to trial participants or patients; - · loss of revenue; - reduced resources of our management to pursue our business strategy; and - . the inability to commercialize any products that we may develop.

-Although we maintain general liability insurance of \$2.0 million in the aggregate, umbrella insurance in the amount of \$3.0 million in the aggregate and clinical trial liability insurance of \$7.5 million in the aggregate, this insurance may not fully cover potential liabilities that we may incur.
+We maintain general liability, product liability and umbrella liability insurance.
+Our existing insurance coverage may not fully cover potential liabilities that we may incur.
 The cost of any product liability litigation or other proceeding, even if resolved in our favor, could be substantial.
-We will need to increase our insurance coverage if and when we begin selling any product candidate that receives marketing approval.
-In addition, insurance coverage is becoming increasingly expensive.
+We will need to increase our insurance coverage as our risks of exposure increase, which, for example, would happen if and when we begin selling any product candidate that receives marketing approval.
+In addition, certain types of insurance coverage are becoming increasingly expensive.
 If we are unable to obtain or maintain sufficient insurance coverage at an acceptable cost or to otherwise protect against potential product liability claims, it could prevent or inhibit the development and commercial production and sale of our product candidates, which could adversely affect our business, financial condition, results of operations and prospects.